 Student, Writer, and Volunteer in Helena, Montana, United States

-A few years ago I made a drastic change in the direction of the path I was walking.
+A few years ago I made a drastic change.
 I moved out of state, twice.
 I have since landed in an unlikely place: Montana.
 Never did I think I would live this far north or return to college.

-My goal with this is to make a difference - a cliche, I know, but nonetheless true.
+My goal with this is to make a difference - a cliché, I know, but nonetheless true.
 My focus now is animals; specifically pets and their shelter life experience.
-Additionally, the impact of domestic animals, especially when they make our lives significantly better through their interaction.
+Also studying the impact of domestic animals, especially when they make our lives significantly better through their interaction.

 *A word about the charity I am featuring at the top of this page: Soi Dog Foundation.
 The people here work tirelessly to change the lives of dogs in Phuket, Thailand.
 Specifically, ending the illegal dog meat trade.
-They have managed to convert dog farms into blueberry farms.
-Additionally, they are motivating in reducing abuse and neglect of dogs, too.
+They have been successful in converting dog farms into blueberry farms.
+In addition, they are a motivating force in reducing abuse and neglect of dogs, too.